 Broader discussions with our community, including Thoreau Society membership, about the value and direction of a merged organization are ongoing now in Spring 2025 through the Annual Gathering in July 2025.
-We encourage everyone to share their input throughout this process and after, as the work of ensuring our dynamism as a community and organization is ongoing.

-Depending on how the discussions go, we can bring a motion to approve a merger to the Thoreau Society membership and to the Thoreau Farm board in early fall 2025, with new bylaws that reflect a resilient and sustainable governance structure.
+Depending on how the discussions go, we can bring a motion to approve a merger to the Thoreau Society membership and to the Thoreau Farm board in the early fall, with new bylaws ready for approval by the end of 2025.
 We could begin 2026 as a combined organization.